Read Chicago Bears' full statement on decision to stay in city with new stadium

-The Chicago Bears will stay within the city limits after all, CEO and President Kevin Warren revealed Monday morning as he announced plans for a new publicly-owned stadium, effectively abandoning the team's pursuit of potentially relocating to suburban Arlington Heights.
+The Chicago Bears want to stay within the city limits after all, CEO and President Kevin Warren revealed Monday morning as he announced plans for a new publicly-owned stadium, The plans are a major shift from the team's years-long pursuit of potentially relocating to suburban Arlington Heights.

 In a statement provided by a spokesperson, Warren said the Bears will contribute over $2 billion to build a stadium and improve open spaces "for all families, fans and the general public to enjoy" in Chicago.